AbdullahZahid77/web-dev-midterm/README.md

+This repo contains the project i made for my web dev midterm, consisting of a movie application explorer. using axios, to fetsch data from omdb api

 # React + Vite

 This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.